 Death is one of the major themes in the poetry of Sylvia Plath.
 She has felt it closely when she attempted suicide.
 She knows that death is a universal truth accepted by everyone; therefore, she conceptualizes it.
 She has the ability to express it in shape of words.
 About her experiences of death, a critic writes:-

 “Plath saw death as a real path by which she can solve her conflicts and satisfy her wishes and needs… unbearable situation, unsolved troubles and never satisfied ambition [which could not be handled by Sylvia] so dying is an art to get rid of all of that.”

-Thus, she finds death an only option to get rid from all the troubles of life.
-From her poems, “Dady” is the first example, which comes in our mind while discussing the theme of death in the work of Sylvia Plath.
+Thus, she finds death an only option to get rid of all troubles of life.
+“Daddy” is the first poem, which comes in mind to exemplify themes of death and destruction in the poetry of Sylvia Plath.
 In this poem, she talks about the demise of her father.
 She writes:-

 “Daddy, I have had to kill you.

 you died before I had times—”